 Use our convenient online registration form to register, or you can call the Literacy Referral Line at 888-850-READ (7323) for more information.

 Your personal information will ONLY be shared with a partner literacy program.
-We do not sell or give out personal information to any other companies or organizations.

-Following are general descriptions for available opportunities:
+Following are general descriptions of available opportunities:

-Adult Literacy – Tutor adults one-on-one at your local library.
+Adult Literacy – Tutor adults one-on-one.